 - the bibliography

-Below are a few of the main types of resource you'll need to reference.
-These are just examples.
-What's included in your reference can vary depending on a number of different factors.
-For example, what's included in a case footnote and how it's formatted, will depend on whether a neutral citation is available, and jurisdiction.
-So always refer to the Law Division's OSCOLA guide as your definitive guide to referencing legal materials.
+Here are a few examples of the main types of resource you'll need to reference.
+Remember, what's included in your reference can vary depending on a number of different factors.
+For example, what's included in a case footnote and how it's formatted, will depend on the jurisdiction, and whether a neutral citation is available.
+Always refer to the Law Division's OSCOLA guide as your definitive guide to referencing legal materials.